ddaugher/backoffice_docs/source/dependency.rst

 Packages & Dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~

-What packages are available to my Gigalixir app?
+What packages are available to my BackofficeDocs app?
 ================================================

-Gigalixir's stacks are based on Heroku's stacks so anything you find here, you can find on Gigalixir.
+BackofficeDocs's stacks are based on Heroku's stacks so anything you find here, you can find on BackofficeDocs.
 https://devcenter.heroku.com/articles/stack-packages#installed-ubuntu-packages

 To find what stack you are on, run `gigalixir apps:info` or `gigalixir ps`.
 If you are on gigalixir-18, check the heroku-18 column.
 Same for the other stacks.